Modeling Innovation Ecosystem Dynamics through Interacting Reinforced Bernoulli Processes: A dynamic framework for innovation success across categories

 \subsection{Model implication: simulations with a shock}

-In order to highlight what is the implication of the fact that a system follows the provided model, we here show how the effect of a \emph{shock} on a process propagates to the other ones by means of the interaction in their dynamics.
-A vivid example of this phenomenon is the surge in pharmaceutical innovation during the COVID-19 pandemic, which triggered subsequent innovations in other fields such as logistics \citep{dovbischuk2022innovation} and IT \citep{li2022digital}, and also prompted a wave of open innovation practices through which inventors widely disseminated their contributions \citep{brem2021implications, lee2021convergence, ho2023research}.
-Accounting for innovation shocks is essential.
-As the COVID-19 surge demonstrated, when a shock occurs, society may be compelled to transform latent capabilities—such as vaccine development or its digital capabilities—into core capabilities \citep{li2022digital, dovbischuk2022innovation, oladapo2023consequences}.
-Moreover, the timing and adaptability of firms in responding to such shocks --with the consequent propagation of innovative responses via dynamic interactions-- are critical to ensuring that newly required capabilities do not merely displace former core capabilities, which, in the aftermath, risk becoming core rigidities \citep{atanassova2022managing}.
+It is worthwhile to illustrate what the model implies for propagation conditional on the cross-category interaction structure $\Gamma$.
+If innovation success is cumulative and interdependent, then a shock affecting one category should not remain confined to that category, but should transmit to other connected categories through the inter-dependent reinforcement mechanism.
+The simulation below visualizes this implication of the model showing how the effect of a \emph{shock} to one process propagates to the others through the interaction structure.
+A model that accounts for the propagation of innovation shocks, moreover, is useful because such spillovers are frequently observed in practice \footnote{A vivid example of this phenomenon is the surge in pharmaceutical innovation during the COVID-19 pandemic, which triggered subsequent innovations in other fields such as logistics \citep{dovbischuk2022innovation} and IT \citep{li2022digital}, and also prompted a wave of open innovation practices through which inventors widely disseminated their contributions \citep{brem2021implications, lee2021convergence, ho2023research}.}.

-More precisely, we have considered a system with $N=2$ processes starting with the same initial composition: $\theta_h=1/2$ and $c_h=1$.
-We take into account two different scenarios: \begin{itemize} \item mean-field interaction, that corresponds to a symmetric interaction matrix $\Gamma$ of the form